sccn/sccn.github.io/tutorials/11_Scripting/command_line_study_functions.md

 ### Component pre-clustering and clustering

-For clustering ICA components, we usualy first compute all available activity measures.
+For clustering ICA components, we usually first compute all available activity measures.
 To specify clustering on power spectra in the \[3 30\]-Hz frequency range, ERPs in the \[100 600\]-ms time window, dipole location information (weighted by 10), and ERSP information with